MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-104.md

 -->

-As an accountant, use the report to:
+Accountants use the report to:

-* Verify that all customer ledger entries are accounted for accurately and completely within the specified date range
+* Verify that all customer ledger entries are accounted for accurately and completely within a specified date range.
-* Identify any discrepancies or errors in customer transactions and investigate further as necessary
+* Identify discrepancies or errors in customer transactions and investigate them.
-* Prepare financial statements, such as income statements or balance sheets, based on the data obtained from the report
+* Get data to prepare financial statements such as income statements or balance sheets.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze customer transactions over a specific date range to identify trends and patterns in customer behavior, such as preferred payment methods or order frequency
+* Analyze customer transactions over a specific date range to identify trends and patterns in customer behavior, such as preferred payment methods or order frequency.
-* help identify areas for cost savings or revenue generation and make recommendations for improving financial performance
+* Identify areas to save cost or generate revenue, and make recommendations for improving financial performance.
-* Prepare financial reports for stakeholders, such as investors or executives based on the data obtained from the report
+* Get data to prepare financial reports for stakeholders such as investors or executives.

-As a customer service representative, use the report to:
+Customer service representatives use the report to:

-* Quickly access customer transaction information, such as payment history or order details, to provide efficient and effective customer support
+* Access customer transaction information, such as payment history or order details, to provide efficient and effective customer support.
-* Identify any discrepancies or errors in customer transactions and follow up with the accounting or finance team to resolve any issues
+* Identify discrepancies or errors in customer transactions and follow up with the accounting or finance team to resolve them.
-* Help prepare customer account summaries or sales reports for internal or external stakeholders
+* Get data to prepare customer account summaries or sales reports for internal or external stakeholders.

 ## Try the report